szef501/BookOfTorment/README.md

 # PLANESCAPE: TORMENT - ENHANCED EDITION
 ## MOD UI: Book of Torment

-WARNING: Release (v1.74) is compatible with game ver 3.1.4, main branch is comapatible with beta 3.2.1...

-Note that the installation alters the UI.menu, BGEE.lua, and L_en_US.lua files.
+Note that the installation alters the UI.menu, BGEE.lua, and other lua files.

 Since v1.50 these files will be patched, so theoriticaly BoT is more flexible and compatible with other mods.